ucla-rlcourse/cs260r-assignment-2025winter/mini_project/README.md

     - Place your agent in a subfolder under `agents/`.
     - Zip this subfolder, so that after unzip we get a FOLDER instead of files.
     - DO NOT SUBMIT THE AGENTS IN GENERALIZATION EXPERIMENTS.
+    - upload it to bruinlearn assignment submission box with name "agent zip file".

 2. **A PDF Report**
     - Include your **name and UID**.